Jorge-Mario-18/Canadian-PL-Stats/README.md

 CPL Team Totals 2019.csv is the data set provided by the Canadian Premier League.

+In conclusion the data demonstrates the effectivness of shooting inside the box vs outside the box.

 Please don't hesitate to tell me any suggestions on how I may improve!
 Thank You!